If you’re considering a copper IUD, you likely have questions. Here’s everything you need to know about this birth control method.

-Known by the name of the only brand that currently manufactures copper IUDs, ParaGard is a plastic T-shaped device that’s about the size of a quarter.
+ParaGard — which is the only brand that currently manufactures copper IUDS — is a plastic T-shaped device that’s about the size of a quarter.

-ParaGard, unlike other IUD options which are laced with hormones, is wrapped with a little coil of copper which prevents pregnancy.
+Unlike hormonal IUDs, ParaGard is wrapped with a coil of copper which prevents pregnancy.

 The copper stops sperm from meeting an egg in a few different ways, says Felice Gersh, MD, author of “PCOS SOS: A Gynecologist’s Lifeline to Naturally Restore Your Rhythms, Hormones, and Happiness.”